 Key Points:

-– Special Enrollment Periods (SEPs) allow individuals to enroll in health insurance plans outside of the open enrollment period.
+– Special Enrollment Periods (SEPs) allow individuals to enroll in health insurance plans outside the open enrollment period.

 2. Medicaid and Children’s Health Insurance Program (CHIP)